grafana/loki/operator/docs/lokistack/sop.md

 ### Access Required

 - Console access to the cluster
-- Edit access to the deployed operator and Loki namespace:
+- Edit access to the namespace where the LokiStack is deployed:
   - OpenShift
     - `openshift-logging` (LokiStack)
-    - `openshift-operators-redhat` (Loki Operator)

 ### Steps